Features

 yFiles supports different layout styles for diagrams that have a tree structure.
 This can be either an organic-looking style that organizes the tree in a star structure around the root node.
 Or a highly flexible layout style that arranges a tree in layers.

 The layouts are able to reveal possible hierarchic relations within the diagram.
-They're applied for the visualization of relational data, dataflow analysis, software engineering, bioinformatics and business administration.
+They're used to visualize relational data, dataflow analysis, software engineering, bioinformatics and business administration.

 View demo